abstractmachines/r-stats-probability/README.md

     **Please note the normal distribution markdown file to see an application of the axioms of std normal distribution, as that is the best way to learn.**

+> Standard Normal Approximation of Binomial:

-An interesting quality of the normal distribution is that its curve approximates the histogram Riemann-sums-like binomial distribution.
+An interesting quality of the normal distribution is that its curve approximates the histogram Riemann-sums-like binomial distribution when a random variable under the binomial distribution has histograms that aren't "too skewed".
+For these cases, use the normal approximation.

+> Normal approximation:

+$\mu = np, \sigma = \sqrt{npq}$ like binomial, and

+$P(X \leq x) = \phi(\dfrac{x + 0.5 - \mu}{\sigma})$.

+This approximation is adequate if $np \geq 10$, $nq \geq 10$, as it gives enough symmetry in the underlying binomial distribution.

 ## TODO Gamma and Exponential Distribution